trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 1 November 2019.
+3.7.2.

+ * Regression: upgraded Twig barfs on questions with null (as opposed to empty string) template parameters.

 ### 30 September 2019.
 3.7.1

  * Add a new experimental Ajax service that allows a question to display the